-The Alibaba scrubbing center (AliSC) of Anti-DDoS Pro acts as a reverse proxy, ensuring the invisibility of the origin server to the client server.
+The Alibaba scrubbing center (AliSC) of Anti-DDoS Pro acts as a reverse proxy.
+It makes sure the client server remains invisible to the origin server.
 AliSC handles all requests from clients by blocking malicious requests while forwarding legitimate requests to the origin.
-Therefore, malicious traffic is mitigated when it goes through the Anti-DDoS Pro.
+Therefore, malicious traffic is mitigated when it goes through Anti-DDoS Pro.

 In Full-NAT proxy mode, Anti-DDoS Pro uses the local IP as the source IP to establish connection with the origin server, as illustrated in the following figure.

 - Multiple local IP addresses are available because AliSC has multiple physical servers.

 - In Full NAT mode, each packet’s source IP address will be a local IP address.

 - The origin server must whitelist all existing local IP addresses that are fixed to guarantee accessibility.

 - AliSC uses local IP addresses to visit IDC network and keeps the real client IP address in HTTP/HTTPS header’s X-forwarded-for field.